-Last fiscal year's "pay-as-you-go" expense, MERSD also contributed \$578,666 towards pre-funding future year obligations, in attempt to reduce its unfunded OPEB liability.
+In addition to last fiscal year's "pay-as-you-go" expense, MERSD also contributed \$605,327 towards pre-funding future year obligations, in attempt to reduce its unfunded OPEB liability.
 This additional contribution is funded from savings generated by a negotiated agreement with the Manchester Essex Teachers Association (META) to change benefit levels.
-The result of this agreement was a \$1.6 million reduction in the annual gap between pay-as-you-go costs and full pre-funding of annual OPEB contributions.
-This gap reduction has improved in recent years, from 66% of the actuarially determined annual contribution needed to achieve full funding in fiscal year 2017 to an annual average of 84% over the past five years.
+The result of this agreement was a \$1.6 million reduction in the annual gap between payas-you-go costs and full pre-funding of annual OPEB contributions.
 Additionally, the agreement migrated all employees to an insurance program with lower monthly premiums (which are split between MERSD and employees, based on contribution percentages referenced above) in exchange for introduction of deductibles and/or higher co-pays.
 The negotiated agreement stipulates that in return, all savings from these changes will be placed into an OPEB trust fund for the sole purpose of paying future OPEB costs.

 OPEB trust funds can be invested in accordance with restrictions in Massachusetts General Law to earn higher rates of return, thereby reducing future required contributions from MERSD, staff and taxpayers.
-In FY-17, MERSD established a relationship with the Pension Reserve Investment Management Board (PRIM) to invest the district's OPEB trust funds in the same diversified portfolio used for the State's pension system, MCTRS, and the large majority of regional retirement systems as well, including ERRS.
-By sending OPEB trust funds to PRIM, MERSD is able to outsource investment risk to specialized professionals with significant experience in long-term investing.
+In FY17, MERSD established a relationship with the Pension Reserve Investment Management Board (PRIM) to invest the district's OPEB trust funds in the same diversified portfolio used for the State's pension system and the large majority of regional retirement systems, including ERRS.
+By sending OPEB trust funds to PRIM, MERSD can outsource investment risk to specialized professionals with significant experience in long-term investing.
 By earning a return on its OPEB trust fund investment, MERSD can further reduce the contribution it needs to make from budget funds each year.

-As of June 30, 2023, MERSD has contributed a total of \$3,966,612 to its OPEB trust, and based on estimates, MERSD is on track to contribute \$4.6 million to its OPEB trust fund in 10 years, setting the district on a path to fully fund its OPEB obligation.
+As of June 30, 2024, MERSD has an asset balance of \$5,895,658 in its OPEB trust, and based on estimates, MERSD is on track to contribute \$4.6 million to its OPEB trust fund in 10 years, setting the district on a solid path to fund its OPEB obligation.